FRENCH OPEN '17: From Agassi-Nole to US teen, what to watch

 This is the first week in the 40-years-plus history of the ATP computer rankings that the top five men are all 30 or older.
 When that quintet of major champions (Federer, Nadal, Djokovic, Murray and Stan Wawrinka) finally slows down, there will be a gap at the top.
 Worth keeping an eye on some of the up-and-coming younger guys in Paris, such as Alexander Zverev, Dominic Thiem and Nick Kyrgios.

-Two-time Wimbledon champion Petra Kvitova said she would announce Friday whether she will return to action at Roland Garros, less than six months after being stabbed during an attack at home in the Czech Republic.
-Fans and opponents alike would love to see her back in competition.
+Two-time Wimbledon champion Petra Kvitova will make her return to action Sunday at Roland Garros, less than six months after being stabbed during an attack at home in the Czech Republic.
+Kvitova's first match will be the first match of this year's tournament in Court Philippe Chatrier, the French Open's main stadium, against Julia Boserup of the United States.

 AMERICAN TEEN

 Amanda Anisimova, a 15-year-old from New Jersey, became the first player born in 2001 to earn a spot in a Grand Slam main draw when she claimed the U.S. Tennis Association's wild card for the French Open.
 She'll also be the youngest player in the French Open since Alize Cornet in 2005.
-Anisimova reached the junior final in Paris last year.
+Anisimova, who reached the junior final in Paris last year, plays in the first round Sunday against Kurumi Nara, a 25-year-old from Japan who is ranked 90th.

 SWINGIN' IN THE RAIN